What is Art Therapy?

 How we use Art/Creative Processes?

-You ALWAY have CHOICE in whether to create art or not, and if you do, you may well be surprised by the emergence of your creative flow.
+You ALWAY have CHOICE in whether to create art or not, and if you do, you may well be surprised by your creative flow.

-There are also many ways to integrate the creative process without ever touching hand to materials.
+There are also ways to integrate the creative process without ever touching hand to materials.

-Below are some ways that the art process can happen.
+Below are some ways that the creative process can emerge.

-Creating art may naturally emerge out of our talking about what is going on in your life or in the moment
+Creating art may naturally arise out of our talking about what is going on in your life or in the moment

-Using art could be beneficial at getting to something that words are not expressing
+Using art can be beneficial at getting to something that words are not expressing

 You may come in to the session with an idea that you want to create

-We may use your imagination to visualize images that may never be created, but explored verbally
+We might use your imagination to visualize images that are never physically created, but instead, explored verbally

-You may create art between sessions and we explore it when we meet
+You might create art between sessions that we then explore when we meet